 There are controls and procedures in place to check to ensure the accuracy of invoicing and the monitoring of premiums collected.
 Summary reports and analysis on the recoverability of debts is provided to senior management and the Board.
 The valuation of the asset takes into account the effectiveness of the controls and includes an allowance for unrecoverable debts.
-The valuation included in the Solvency II balance sheet represents cash flows management expect to recover in less than 12 months from the valuation date.
+The valuation included in the Solvency II balance sheet represents all insurance balances past due, which are also expected to be paid in less than 12 months from the valuation date.